wojtkowiak/meteor-desktop/plugins/bundler/README.md

 ## Meteor Desktop bundler

 Essential part of the `.desktop` hot code push mechanism.
-Bundles the contents of `.desktop` to a `desktop.asar` archive which is the served through the normal Meteor hot code push mechanism.
+Bundles the contents of `.desktop` dir to a `desktop.asar` archive which is then added as asset and served through the normal Meteor hot code push mechanism.